 In our West Virginia networks, the films are available for free local screenings through the following avenues:

-Resilience is available via a streaming channel license that we have obtained through TUGG.com.
-Please note that we have a limited number of showings available through this streaming access.
-We ask that you be thoughtful and inclusive in requesting a viewing of Resilience - perhaps partnering with others in & near your communities and within your networks to broaden the outreach and provide a more collective experience.
+Resilience is available via a streaming channel license that we have obtained through KPJR films.
+We ask that you consider partnering with others in and near your communities and within your networks to broaden the outreach and provide a more collective experience.

 Paper Tigers is available through a DVD loan process.
 We have several copies of the DVD on hand and will lend you a copy for viewing per your request.

 RESILIENCE: The Biology of Stress and the Science of Hope